AIrjen/OneButtonPrompt/user_guides/one_button_run_and_upscale.md

 ![image](https://github.com/AIrjen/OneButtonPrompt/assets/130234949/a28403e3-71b8-4457-95a9-55135a61c62d)

-This method will read the original prompt and negative prompt from the image file (if it exists) and use that during the upscaling process.
+This method will __read the original prompt and negative prompt__ from the image file (if it exists) and use that during the upscaling process.
-Thus it can be used for any image generated by the WebUI, not specific to OneButtonPrompt image files.
+Thus it can be used for __any image generated by the WebUI__, not specific to OneButtonPrompt image files.

-This method is perfect for anyone who just generates their images via TXT2IMG, and then upscale in batch the best results automatically.
+This method is perfect for anyone who just generates their images via TXT2IMG, and then __upscale in batch__ the best results automatically.

 # Workflows